Skip to main content

 Your body is a complex, interconnected system.
 The feeling of vitality, or the persistent drag of fatigue, often has deep roots in your endocrine and metabolic health.
 When you engage with an employer’s wellness program, you are inviting a third party into this deeply personal biological conversation.

-At its heart, the legal framework governing these programs is designed to protect your sensitive and ensure your participation is truly a choice.
+At its heart, the legal framework governing these programs is designed to protect your sensitive health information and ensure your participation is truly a choice.
 It recognizes that your health status is a private matter and that you should never be compelled to share details about your body’s inner workings.

 The law establishes a protective boundary, allowing you to explore wellness initiatives without fear of penalty or discrimination based on your unique physiology.
 Think of these laws as creating a safe space for you to learn about and improve your health, without compromising your rights or your privacy.